 Dan Pearce is a full time mixed media artist based in a South East London.
 He studied art at his local college on Merseyside which led to a (BA)Hons in Jewellery Design.
 Post Uni he returned to his original birth place of Australia and setup home in Sydney for the next seven years.
 It was here he honed his creative skills and fell in love with urban art.
 He set about mixing modern day influences of Dface, Shepard Fairey with his older art college influences of Warhol and Lichtenstein to carve out his own style, a unique explosion of energy and colour.

 Dan is married with two sons.
-He has built a studio at the bottom of his garden which allows him to juggle his busy life of full time self published artist and a hands-on Dad.
+His studio is local which allows him to juggle his busy life of full time self published artist and a hands-on Dad.
 Dan has been exhibiting his artwork since 2013 throughout the UK as well as internationally.